fleschutz/CWTS/README.md

 Compiler Warnings Test Suite (CWTS)
 ====================================

-**Good compiler warnings can prevent software bugs from the beginning on.
+**Good compiler warnings prevent software bugs before they occur.
 Sadly, most warnings are either undetected or disabled by the default warning level.
 This repo checks the warning coverage of popular C++ compilers against 70 test cases in the 📂[src](src/) subfolder.**

 🔧 Installation